 NRDC Report: Keystone XL Pipeline Will Raise US Gas Prices

-During a press tele-conference call on May 21, experts speaking on behalf of the Natural Resources Defense Council (NRDC), said American drivers will face higher gas prices if the proposed Keystone XL Pipeline stretching from Canada to the Gulf of Mexico is built.
-The conference was also an announcement of a published report and analysis of the NRDC entitled “Keystone XL: A Tar Sands Pipeline to Increase Oil Prices.”
+During a press conference call on May 21, experts speaking on behalf of the Natural Resources Defense Council (NRDC) said American drivers would face higher gas prices if the proposed Keystone XL Pipeline stretching from Canada to the Gulf of Mexico is built.
+The NRDC conference also released a report on the group’s analysis, entitled “Keystone XL: A Tar Sands Pipeline to Increase Oil Prices,” which is available online.

-According to Swift, “The pipeline’s proponents say it’s the solution to high gas prices.
-The truth is exactly the opposite —the pipeline would raise gas prices.
+Anthony Swift, who authored the NRDC’s report said, “The pipeline’s proponents say it’s the solution to high gas prices.
+The truth is exactly the opposite—the pipeline would raise gas prices.
 This is one of the most misunderstood issues surrounding this misguided Canadian project.”

-In Swifts report, northern Midwestern refineries produce 22 gallons of gasoline from every barrel of crude while refineries on the Gulf Coast of Texas have produced only 17 gallons per barrel – a 25 percent less yield which would result in an estimated 1.2 billion gallon of gasoline gallons per year.
+Swift said that northern Midwestern refineries produce 22 gallons of gasoline from every barrel of crude, while refineries on the Gulf Coast have produced only 17 gallons per barrel—25 percent less yield which would result in an estimated 1.2 billion gallons of gasoline per year.

 “We also have the Mni Wiconi project,” Poor Bear said.
 “This project is bringing water from the Missouri River not just to the reservation but people outside of the reservation will benefit from the water.
 The KXL is going to cross over this water three times.
 If that pipeline leaks, there will be a lot of drinking water for a lot of people contaminated.”